LilAce-Productions/react-simple-promise-modal/README.md

 ## Thanks for visiting

-A react modal that can be used to capture a user's response to the modal.
+A react customizable modal that can be used to capture a user's response to the modal.
 Include prompt for text response.
 Easy integration.
 Uses Bootstrap 3.

 [Demo](https://calabashlabsllc.github.io/react-simple-promise-modal/)